 Button Resulting action Start Attempts to run the application.
 After the application starts successfully, the state of the application changes to Started if the application starts on all deployment targets, else the state changes to Partial Start .
 Stop Attempts to stop the processing of the application.
 After the application stops successfully, the state of the application changes to Stopped if the application stops on all deployment targets, else the state changes to Partial Stop .
 New Opens a wizard that helps you add assets, shared libraries, or business-level applications as composition units to your application.
-Delete Deletes the application from the product configuration repository and deletes the application binaries from the file system of all nodes where the application modules are installed.
+Delete Deletes the application from the product configuration repository and de application binaries from the file system of all nodes where the application installed.
 On single-server installations, deletion occurs after the configuration is saved.
+On multiple-server installations, deletion occurs after the configuration is saved and synchronized with the nodes.